LindaNSIP/usecases/docs/naplan_registration/howto.md

     contributed using this method.</span>
 -   Allocation of students to a particular session of NAP is done through the AP.
--   <span>Allocation of students to a particular NAP activity is done through the AP.</span>
+-   Allocation of students to a particular NAP activity is done through the AP.
 -   AP is tenanted: the SIS client does not have access to data outside its school/school system.